virialvill/all-the-news-react/README.md

 We will retrofit the single page app developed in session one to use React.

-The [final result](http://oit2.scps.nyu.edu/~devereld/intermediate/all-the-news-react/) will behave a bit differently.
+The [final result](http://oit2.scps.nyu.edu/~devereld/intermediate/all-the-news-react/) will behave a bit differently.vInstead of scrolling to different sections, it will load new data when the user navigates.

 Install the required modules using `npm install` and `npm start` the application.

 Examine the application structure.

 ## Create the Header Component

+Begin by creating a simple functional component in the components folder:

 `components/Header.js`